Hi, my name is Erica Roman and I struggle with anxiety.

 I still need to clean Jocelyn’s room.. and Nathan’s room… and mine… but first the house before my parents get home.
 I’m going to need to find my own place soon.
 Am I going to be able to make it to Nashville?
 Where would I live?
 Will I have to stay here?
 What will I do?
 I have to get out of this town.
 I still need to sort out Nathan’s social security… oh and take the both of them to get tested to see if they have the same heart condition as Jon had.. when is their next doctor appointment?
 I feel light headed.
 Did I eat today?
 I should eat.
 I need to go grocery shopping.
 Have I held Nathan enough today?
 I’m not holding him enough.
 Oh my God, if Jocelyn doesn’t stop climbing on me I’m going to scream.
 I just want to not be touched by anyone for 5 minutes.
 Except I really need to be held right now.
 Does he like me or am I completely crazy?
 I am crazy.
 Who in their right mind would think of taking me on?
 I don’t want my kids to grow up without a dad… Jon would have been a good dad.
 I need to put his photo album together.. and Jocelyn’s baby book.. and Nathan’s…

 My only reprieve is the occasional drink.
 It helps me to relax and feel like myself and for a short while the endless stream is quieted.
 But I know I have to be cautious with that.
 I can’t let myself walk down that road.
-So I limit the amount of times I use alcohol for relief.
+So I limit the number of times I use alcohol for relief.
 Technically I have been prescribed anti-depressants.
-But I am not ok with the side effects that could effect Nathan from the medication getting into my breastmilk.
-(Alcohol dissipates after a couple hours, the medication would remain.)
+But I am not ok with the side effects that could impact Nathan from the medication getting into my breast milk.
+(Alcohol dissipates after a couple hours, but medication would remain.)

 The Christian answer is that I should turn to God with this.
 I have been.. or rather, I am trying.
 I’ve been listening to sermons and podcasts.
 When I managed to get quiet moments I read my Bible and journal with God.
 He tells me to rest, to let Him fight the battles I face.
 I’m trying.
 I’m still learning to trust Him again.